3mo-esolutions/model/docs/components/Dialog.md

 ### Design
 - The new X icon-button handled the "cancel" action, therefore a "cancel" button is not necessary.
 This icon-button also reacts to the case in which the dialog is marked as a "blocking" dialog.
 - To distinguish the primary button, this shall be a "raised" button by default.
-- The Padding of the actions footer has been overwritten to 16px as the convention for the primary-action-button in 3MO is "raised"
+- The padding of the actions footer has been overwritten to 16px as the convention for the primary-action-button in 3MO is "raised"
 - There are 3 presets of and `large` with overwrite the CSS variables
 - The min-width of the small variant has been overwritten

-### [TBD]
-- Scroll-Linie in Large?
-- wegen des neuen Elements "Footer" verschwindet der Dialog-Footer nicht mehr, wenn keine Buttons vorhanden sind
-- Default `primaryButtonText` -> "OK" | undefined
-- Clicked vs Handler
+- The footer and header border which only appeared in scrolling dialogs is now extended, and is also always appeared in the large variant.